Table of Contents

 Via the aforementioned process of transamination, nitrogen atoms are bound to amino acids in the form of amino groups in the periphery, mostly cells of the skeletal musculature.
 They can then be delivered into the bloodstream and reach the liver.
 Here, amino acids can also be synthesized from intermediate byproducts of major metabolic pathways, like the citric acid cycle for instance.

 Glutamate is an amino acid central to nitrogen transport.
 It forms in the peripheral cells of the body via the transfer of an amino group to an α-ketoglutarate.
 It can serve as substrate for transamination or it can pick up another amino group and is then delivered into the bloodstream as glutamine.
 In the human body, glutamine is the amino acid with the highest plasma concentration and primarily serves the transport of nitrogen to the kidney but also to the liver.
 In the kidney, glutamine is actually broken down in order to form ammonia.
-In the kidney, however, it serves contributes to neutralization of acids in the urine and is secreted in the proximal tubule.
+Ammonium, not ammonia is secreted in the proximal tubule where it contributes to neutralization of acids in the urine.

 Urea is the product of the urea cycle and is delivered into the bloodstream by the liver.
 It is a water soluble substance, which contains two nitrogen atoms.
 Aside from glutamine, it is the most important molecule of the nitrogen transport in the blood.